malon7782/Bash-unp-tool/README.md

 A simple bash script to unpack compressed files.
 Also includes foolproof install program.

+**REMINDER**
+This is my first project on github :)
+The development is completed.
+There won't be any change made unless bugs are reported.

 **Way to use**
 1. Change to main directory.
 2. Run: